unofficialnikke/RepositoryViewer/README.md

 ```

 ## Environment Variables:
-Create a .env file in the root directory of both frontend and the backend (client and server).
+Create .env files in the root directory of both frontend and the backend (client and server).

 ```
 VITE_CLIENT_ID=<your-github-client-id>